jesus-ale43/temp-mail/TERMS_OF_SERVICE.md

-# Terms and Conditions - TempMail Discord Bot
+# TERMS OF SERVICE - TempMail Discord Bot

-These Terms and Conditions ("Terms") govern your use of the TempMail bot on the Discord service.
+These Terms of Service ("Terms") govern your use of the TempMail bot on the Discord service.
 By using the TempMail bot, you agree to comply with these Terms in full.
 If you disagree with any of the terms below, do not use the bot.

 ## 1. Bot Usage